-The decision you will need to make is if you can handle the wedding planning, organizing, and execution on your own.
+The decision you will need to make is to handle the wedding planning, organizing, and execution on your own.

 If you think you are up for the challenge, then absolutely, you might want to skip this altogether.

-The complexity of your wedding and the details you need to be executed, are the main 2 things that you will have to look at to consider if you need a wedding planner with the experience and expertise to help you with this.
+The complexity of your wedding and the details you need to be executed are the main 2 things that you will have to consider if you need a wedding planner with the experience and expertise to help you with this.

 Another option is to speak with a wedding consultant first to ask if your current plan will work for you and get an idea of the work needed.